 Frank Belosic, Executive Chef

-Belosic returns to The Phoenician after serving four years as executive chef for the Sheraton Phoenix Downtown.
+Belosic returned to The Phoenician after serving four years as executive chef for the Sheraton Phoenix Downtown.
 An integral member of the property’s opening team in 2008, he was responsible for designing and developing the culinary programs for both Arizona’s largest hotel and its popular restaurant District, an American Kitchen and Wine Bar.

 Prior to that, Belosic was the chef de cuisine for Mary Elaine’s, The Phoenician’s former AAA Five Diamond restaurant which showcased modern French fare and a signature chef’s table for private dining, located in the heart of the kitchen.
 He began his career at the resort in 2005 as an executive sous chef.